What does a G74 code do?

 The G74 command also has the ability to peck tap.

-Both the G74 and G84 commands are modal which means they will stay on and in effect until they are either changed or canceled.
+Both the G74 and G84 commands are modal commands which means they will stay on and in effect until they are either changed or canceled.

 G74 code example